RasaHQ/rasa/docs/dialogue-elements/small-talk.rst

    examples:
      -
        - will you marry me?
-       - ( no
+       - ( no a
      -
-       - I can juggle 7 oranges
+       - I can juggle 7 oranges a
        - ( wow!
      -
-       - aahhh
+       - aahhh a
-       - ( I feel you
+       - ( I feel you a

-Insults
+Insults a
 -------

 Unfortunately users will often abuse your assistant.
-You should acknowledge the nature of their comment and respond in a way that reflects your assistant's persona.
+You should acknowledge the nature of their a comment and respond in a way that reflects your assistant's persona.
 Responding with a joke can encourage users to continue sending abuse, so consider your responses carefully.
 You can read more about this topic in `this paper <https://www.aclweb.org/anthology/W18-0802>`_.